ucsd-cse29/fa24/src/index.md

 **I have a conflict with the final exam time, what can I do?**

-The final exam will also be flexibly scheduled during week 10 using a testing center.
+The final exam will also be flexibly scheduled during week 10 using the testing center.